Carvu94/CI-PP1-gaming-den/README.md

 - As a First Time Visitor, I want to easily understand the main purpose of the site and how can I take a part.

-    - Upon entering the site, users have navigation bar to go to the page of their choice.
+    - Verified that users upon entering the site, have navigation bar to go to the page of their choice.

-    - As users are scrolling down the home page, they will understand the purpose of the site and organization.
+    - Verified that as users are scrolling down the home page, they will understand the purpose of the site and organization.

-    - By navigating to Join Us page, users will be able to join the organization and register for event.
+    - Verified that by navigating to Join Us page, users will be able to join the organization and register for event.

 - As a First Time Visitor, I want to be able to easily navigate the site to find the content.

-    - At the top of each page there is a navigation bar with links describing a page users will be taken to.
+    - Verified that at the top of each page there is a navigation bar with links describing a page users will be taken to.

-    - Navigation bar is always on the top of the screen so users do not feel trapped when reacing the bottom of the page.
+    - Verified that navigation bar is always on the top of the screen so users do not feel trapped when reacing the bottom of the page.

-    - After the form on Join Us page is submitted, user is taken to Thank You page which contains navigation bar.
+    - Verified that after the form on Join Us page is submitted, user is taken to Thank You page which contains navigation bar.

 - As a First Time Visitor, I want to find the social media links to determine how trusted Gaming Den is.

-    - The users can scroll to the bottom of any page to locate social media links in the footer as well as address, phone number and email address.
+    - Verified that the users can scroll to the bottom of any page to locate social media links in the footer as well as address, phone number and email address.

 ### **Returning Visitor Goals**

 - As a Returning Visitor, I want to find information about events.

-    - When users reach the bottom of the home page, they can clearly see upcoming events.
+    - Verified that when users reach the bottom of the home page, they can clearly see upcoming events.

 - As a Returning Visitor, I want to register as a member.

-    - Users can join the organization and optionally register for an event by navigating to the Join Us page using navigation bar on top of the screen.
+    - Verified that users can join the organization and optionally register for an event by navigating to the Join Us page using navigation bar on top of the screen.

 - As a Returning Visitor, I want to register for an event.

-    - Users can register for an event using Join Us page to register as a member.
+    - Verified that users can register for an event using Join Us page to register as a member.

 ### **Frequent User Goals**

 - As a Frequent User, I want to see if there are any new events.

-    - The users would already be comfortable with the website layout and scroll down the home page to check for events.
+    - Verified that the users would already be comfortable with the website layout and scroll down the home page to check for events.

 - As a Frequent User, I want to see the pictures from past events in a gallery.

-    - The users would already be comfortable with the website layout and navigate to Gallery page.
+    - Verified that the users would already be comfortable with the website layout and navigate to Gallery page.

 ## **Solved Bugs**